giannisdravilas/SchoolSimulator_Java/Readme.md

 For every hour a student attends a lesson or a teacher teaches a lesson, the fatigue meter is increased by Lj, Ls or Lt correspondingly.
 Finally, the students and teachers evacuate the school by exiting it.

 In a `main()` function, a school and some students and teachers are created.
-Then the students the teachers enter at it in a random order and the school operates for N hours.
+Then the students and teachers enter at it in a random order and the school operates for N hours.
 Finally, the school life is printed and then the school is evacuated.

 Compile with:<br/>
 `javac Areas/Classroom.java`<br/>